mikrostew/automatic-owl/src/kb/git-extract-files-with-history.md

 >
 > Commits modifying the given &lt;paths&gt; are selected.

-Ok, so the files are listed again as the &lt;paths&gt; to rev-list, which limits the commits to only those that modify those particular files.
+Ok, so the files are listed again as the `<paths>` to rev-list, which limits the commits to only those that modify those particular files.
-Which makes sense, because if all the commits were included to the --index-filter, it would create a bunch of extra empty commits corresponding to the original commits when none of these files were modified.
+Which makes sense, because if all the commits were included to the `--index-filter`, it would create a bunch of extra empty commits corresponding to the original commits when none of these files were modified.

 ### Does this actually work?